rodluger/everest/docs/getting_started.rst

 to ensure you clone all the submodules.
 In the :py:mod:`everest.pysyzygy` subfolder, compile the transit code by running `make`.

-You'll also have to have the *astroML* and *george* Python packages installed.
+You'll also have to have the *pyfits*, *astroML* and *george* Python packages installed.
 You can do this easily with `pip <https://pypi.python.org/pypi/pip>`_:

 .. code-block:: bash

+   pip install pyfits
    pip install astroML
    pip install george --global-option=build_ext --global-option=-I/path/to/eigen3